 To avoid major drain clogs and sewer line backups:

-- Avoid certain foods in garbage disposal (coffee grounds, bones, grease, fruit peels)
+- Avoid certain foods in the garbage disposal (coffee grounds, bones, grease, fruit peels)

 - Run cold water when using the garbage disposal

 - Utilize a drain strainer if you don’t have a garbage disposal

 - Don’t pour grease or oil down the drain

 - Run hot water to clear grease residue after washing dishes